Add an RDP Server With Certificate Auth

 Prerequisites

-Before you begin, ensure that the server you are attempting to add is accessible from your StrongDM gateways or relays.
+- Before you begin, ensure that the server you are attempting to add is accessible from your StrongDM gateways or relays.
 You must have a properly functioning gateway or relay up and running, and it must be able to reach the target server before you can proceed.
+To verify, go to the gateway or relay server and from a command prompt, type

 .
 If your gateway or relay can connect to this hostname, you can continue.
+For more information see nodes. - The RDP server must be configured to require TLS encryption from connecting clients, rather than RDP native encryption.

-Review and Download StrongDM RDP Certificate
+Review and Download RDP Certificate

-Every organization in StrongDM is automatically assigned a unique root Certificate Authority (CA).
-The root certificate needs to be added to your environment in order to allow RDP servers to authenticate with trusted certificates.
-To download the root certificate from the Admin UI, follow these steps.
+Every organization in StrongDM is automatically assigned a unique root Certificate Authority (CA) for RDP, known as a Strong CA. The Strong CA issues certificates that are added to your environment in order to allow RDP servers to authenticate with trusted certificates.

-- Log in to the StrongDM Admin UI
+- Log in to the StrongDM Admin UI.

 rdp.cer